 Even the most durable hoof boots will eventually wear out.
 Regularly checking your boots for signs of aging will help you know when it’s time for a replacement.
 Mad Barn recommends you check boots often for cracks, tears, or worn fasteners and replace them if they are damaged.
 Pay close attention to the tread on the sole, just as you would with a tire.
 If it’s worn smooth, your horse won’t get the traction needed on tricky terrain.
 Also, look for stretched-out closures or cracks in the boot’s shell.
 Using a worn-out boot can compromise its fit and protective qualities, so it’s always better to invest in a new pair from our collection of best-selling products before a problem occurs.

-Make Your Boots Last Longer
+Simple Tips to Make Your Boots Last Longer

 Beyond daily cleaning, a few extra habits can significantly extend the lifespan of your hoof boots.
 First, ensure you have the right fit from the start, as a poor fit can cause uneven wear on the boot.
 If your horse wears boots frequently, consider rotating between two pairs to give each one ample time to dry and recover its shape.
 Finally, keeping them clean is a sign of good ownership.
 As Soft Ride Boots notes on its return policy, they may charge a cleaning fee for dirty returns.
 At Hooves and Paws, we stand by our products and want you to be happy, so taking good care of your horse tack ensures it performs its best for you and your horse.